pavanrajanala/DBMS/README.md

 ---

-This repository contains coursework, assignments, and resources related to the DBMS subject offered at Veltech University.
+##Repository 📂 Contains

+-Concept notes and schema designs
+- 🛠️ Practical exercises and SQL scripts
+- 📊 Project documentation and ER diagrams
+- 📚 Reference materials and curated resources
+Accordingly to the syllabus provided by Veltech University DBMS department